apostrophecms/apostrophe-documentation/docs/modules/apostrophe-modal/browser-apostrophe-modal.md

-new modal in, `self.$el` is reset to the `[data-modal-content]` element within the modal, so that event handlers relying on `self.$el` work reasonably after the original modal div is diced up to move the controls and instrutions to one area of the slide container and the content div to another.
+new modal in, `self.$el` is reset to the `[data-modal-content]` element within the modal, so that event handlers relying on `self.$el` work reasonably after the original modal div is diced up to move the controls, filters and instructions to one area of the slide container and the content div to another.

 If this modal does not have the `{ transition: 'slide' }` option,